camilopaezr/challenge-demo/README.md

 Use the following commands for running

-npm i
+- npm install

-npm start
+- npm start

-node:12.*
+version node: 12.*

-Look for this in the entire project, there will be two files to modify, change the subdomain (dev in this case) for yours. http://dev.devopschallenge.link/api
+Search for this url in the entire project, there will be two files to modify (main.2cd554a3.chunk.js, main.2cd554a3.chunk.js.map) and change the subdomain for yours. http://dev.devopschallenge.link/api

-needed variables for db connection are:
+needed environmental variables for db connection are:

 DB_HOST